vbrusca/ZigMatrixUtils/guides/clean_and_clear_vectors_1.md

 24 try std.testing.expectEqual(true, isIdtXmtx(&m2, 3));
 </pre>

-Note that the <b>clrXmtx</b> and <b>clnXmtx</b> function work on the provided matrix and make changes directly to the matrix.
-These methods are the same as their corresponding vector versions.
+Note that the <b>clrXvec</b> and <b>clnXvec</b> function work on the provided vector and make changes directly to the vector.
+These methods are the same as their corresponding matrix versions.